Knowledge base

 Perform a Telnet...

-allows you to test the connection to a server without considering all the additional settings of a mail or FTP application in order to determine the origin of a problem.
-If the connection does not go through on an SMTP server, you will need to check, for example, if your firewall is not blocking port 587
+TELNET allows you to test the connection to a server without considering all the additional settings of a mail or FTP application in order to determine the origin of a problem.
+If the connection does not go through on an SMTP server, you will need to check, for example, if your firewall is not blocking port 587 or 465.

 ... on macOS